 For most companies, energy use is by far the largest contributor to their carbon footprint, often accounting for up to 50% of a carbon footprint.

-To reduce energy usage a company should focus on four key areas:
+To reduce energy usage a company should focus on five key areas:

 1. Lighting (actions include: installing energy efficient lighting and making sure lights are switched off when out of use either manually or through automatic sensors)